nhphuong91/ros2_meta/notes.md

 * Launch file is now written in python3 - sample [here](./turtlesim_launch/turtlesim_mimic_launch.py)
 * `--ros-args --remap <from>:=<to>` - using this to reassign default node properties when running new node
 * `catkin_make` is replaced by `colcon build`
+* Add place an empty file named `COLCON_IGNORE` in the pkg dir to ignore building it

 ## Build pkg - see [here](https://docs.ros.org/en/foxy/Tutorials/Colcon-Tutorial.html#basics) for more details
 1. Create workspace
 ``` bash